 But if we suspect that our partner isn't noticing or caring about our needs, that's when we start to protect ourselves.
-Instead of being vulnerable and resolving the issue, we put up our shields.
+Instead of being vulnerable and resolving the issue, we put up our shields in marriages.

 And if there isn't some kind of corrective action taken - like couples therapy or counseling - then one or both of them might feel that the situation is hopeless.

 It's not hopeless because there is no hope; it's hopeless because neither the man or woman has the skill to navigate their way out of their problems.

 “But What If I Am The ‘Other Woman’?
 Will he leave his wife for me?”

 So what do you do if you are The Other Woman wondering if he will leave his wife for you?

 First off, you have to realize the situation you are in.

 FIRST: Your emotions might have you completely wrapped up in this man.
 You know he's in the arms of another woman, whether or not he's actually in love with her.
 Your jealousy probably pokes at you every single day.

 All you think about is how you and him can be together.
 Sometimes without even asking the question: Should we be together?